Everything you need to know about pursuing a personal injury claim in under the Texas Survival Statute.

 - The defendant's negligent actions caused the injuries that resulted in your loved one's death.

 Purpose of the Texas Survival Statute

 The Texas Legislature developed the Texas Survival Statute to provide you, a surviving family member, the right to file a claim on behalf of your loved one's estate for the pain and anguish they suffered before their death.
 Survival claims give the representative of the estate the opportunity to recover the compensation that your loved one would have recovered if they had not died, but had just suffered personal injury instead.
 This Survival Statute also allows you the opportunity to hold the person or corporation responsible for their wrongful behavior.

-It’s important that you contact an experienced personal injury and wrongful death attorney quickly so that your survival claim isn’t barred by the statute of limitations.
-Notably, the time period for which you’ll be required to file suit is the same as your loved one would have had to bring a lawsuit on their own behalf, which is two years from the time that the injury occurred.
-As correctly calculating the applicable limitations period in a survival claim is essential to the success of the case, it’s important that you contact an experienced wrongful death and personal injury attorney.
+It's important that you contact an experienced Texas wrongful death lawyer quickly so that your survival claim isn't barred by the statute of limitations.
+Notably, the time period for which you'll be required to file suit is the same as your loved one would have had to bring a lawsuit on their own behalf, which is two years from the time that the injury occurred.
+As correctly calculating the applicable limitations period in a survival claim is essential to the success of the case, it's important that you contact an experienced wrongful death and personal injury attorney.

 Compensation recoverable under the Texas Survival statute is that which your loved one could have recovered from the negligent party had he or she not died.
 A sample of the types of compensation available through the survival statute include the medical expenses your loved one incurred before they died, the value of their pain and suffering, the wages they lost while receiving medical care, and their funeral expenses.

 Examples of How Survival Claims Work

 As you can see, the first two examples show that the victims have both survival and wrongful death claims.
 In the third example, the victim does not have a wrongful death claim, because he perished from something other than his injuries.